 Precipitation had a significant negative effect on plant growth with little evidence of delayed effects (Fig 2C).
 The lowest growth predicted by this model (keeping other parameters average) was 0.29 cm/day at 83.5 mm rainfall at 0 days lag.
 The highest growth was 0.46 cm/day at 27.9 mm rainfall at 8 days lag.
-In the precipitation model, the diameter and day post-harvest co-variates had a similar relationship with shoot growth as the temperature model (Fig 2, A and B), although only stem diameter was statistically significant (diameter: edf = 2.6, p < 0.001; days post-harvest: edf = 2.5, p = 0.436).
+In the precipitation model, the diameter and day post-harvest co-variates had a similar relationship with shoot growth as in the temperature model (Fig 2, A and B), although only stem diameter was statistically significant (diameter: edf = 2.6, p < 0.001; days post-harvest: edf = 2.5, p = 0.436).